-- 5.46 Collaborate and partner with private, public, and nonprofit organizations and tribes to adopt and maintain an inventory of natural systems in the planning area, document restoration projects, and develop strategies to address natural resource issues including but not limited to hydrology, climate change, changes in regional geography, wildlife and habitat conservation, restoration and enhancement, and educational programs. - 5.47 Coordinate with federal and state agencies, including National Oceanic and Atmospheric Administration Fisheries Division (NOAA Fisheries) to develop design standards that protect salmon habitat and fish passage within and along the Multnomah Channel and its tributaries and ensure compliance with the Endangered Species Act (ESA).

-- 5.48 Encourage educational programs regarding the maintenance and restoration of wildlife habitat in the SIMC area, including programs addressing: - Maintenance and restoration of wildlife corridors. - 2.
-Restoration and enhancement of wetlands, riparian areas, and grasslands. - 3.
-Planting of native vegetation hedgerows. - 4.
-Conserving Oregon white oak habitat and bottomland cottonwood/ash forests. - 5.
-Use of wildlife-friendly fencing. - 5.49 Multnomah County should work collaboratively with the Sauvie Island Drainage Improvement Company, state and federal agencies, and non-profit organizations to maintain the drainage and flood control functions provided by the Company while restoring natural systems where appropriate. - 5.50 Recognize and celebrate the heritage value of the natural resources of Sauvie Island to Native American tribes, including historic wetlands, riparian areas, water bodies, and oak uplands.
-Encourage and support the protection and restoration of these resources. - 5.51 Continue to explore and encourage opportunities to conduct selected dredging to increase depth, flows, flushing, and circulation action in Sturgeon Lake in coordination with partner agencies and organizations.
-Support the dredging and reconstruction of the Dairy Creek Channel between the Columbia River and Sturgeon Lake to allow it to remain open for 8-10 months of each year, and contribute to the cost of replacing two failed culverts where Reeder Road crosses Dairy Creek. - 5.52 Recommend that any fill generated as a result of dredging activities be located on Sauvie Island only under the following conditions: - 1.
+- 5.48 Collaborate and partner with private, public, and nonprofit organizations and tribes to adopt and maintain an inventory of natural systems in the planning area, document restoration projects, and develop strategies to address natural resource issues including but not limited to hydrology, climate change, changes in regional geography, wildlife and habitat conservation, restoration and enhancement, and educational programs. - 5.49 Coordinate with federal and state agencies, including National Oceanic and Atmospheric Administration Fisheries Division (NOAA Fisheries) to develop design standards that protect salmon habitat and fish passage within and along the Multnomah Channel and its tributaries and ensure compliance with the Endangered Species Act (ESA). - 5.50 Multnomah County should work collaboratively with the Sauvie Island Drainage Improvement Company, state and federal agencies, and non-profit organizations to maintain the drainage and flood control functions provided by the Company while restoring natural systems where appropriate. - 5.51 Recognize and celebrate the heritage value of the natural resources of Sauvie Island to Native American tribes, including historic wetlands, riparian areas, water bodies, and oak uplands.
+Encourage and support the protection and restoration of these resources. - 5.52 Continue to explore and encourage opportunities to conduct selected dredging to increase depth, flows, flushing, and circulation action in Sturgeon Lake in coordination with partner agencies and organizations.
+Support the dredging and reconstruction of the Dairy Creek Channel between the Columbia River and Sturgeon Lake to allow it to remain open for 8-10 months of each year, and contribute to the cost of replacing two failed culverts where Reeder Road crosses Dairy Creek.

+- 5.53 Recommend that any fill generated as a result of dredging activities be located on Sauvie Island only under the following conditions: - 1.
 To assist in flood control - 2.
 Not on designated wetlands - 3.
 Not on high value farm land unless placement of such fill improves a farm's soils or productivity - 4.
-In areas where it will not negatively impact wildlife habitat.

-5.53 To implement Policy 5.17 of this Plan, implement the following strategy.
+In areas where it will not negatively impact wildlife habitat. - 5.54 To implement Policy 5.17 of this Plan, implement the following strategy.

-Strategy 5.53-1: In addition to safe harbor protection program criteria, apply the Significant Environmental Concern overlay (SEC-w) to significant wetlands located on Sauvie Island and Multnomah Channel as required by the Wetlands Inventory/ESEE analysis conducted in 1988 and as adopted by Ordinance 801 or as revised by any subsequent ESEE analysis.
+Strategy 5.54-1: In addition to safe harbor protection program criteria, apply the Significant Environmental Concern overlay (SEC-w) to significant wetlands located on Sauvie Island and Multnomah Channel as required by the Wetlands Inventory/ESEE analysis conducted in 1988 and as adopted by Ordinance 801 or as revised by any subsequent ESEE analysis.